khadija-ashraf/JavaCoreConcepts/src/com/inheritanceAndInterface/README.md

 }
 ```

-:point_right: Look, now to test the Climber, and developer behavior and capabilities, we need to change the test method.
+:point_right: Look, to test the Climber, and developer behavior and capabilities, we need to change the test method.

 ```java
 public class TestHuman {